devbruce/yolov1-tf2/README.md

 ![tf-v2.4.1](https://img.shields.io/badge/TensorFlow-v2.4.1-orange)

 For ease of implementation, i have not implemented exactly the same as paper.
-(Such as backbone network, hyper paramters and etc ...)
+(Such as backbone network, learning rate scheduler, hyper paramters and etc ...)

 <br>